 As noted earlier there are other Mrs Crosfields we might consider, though Gulielma may take some dislodging.

-Option 2: Mrs Bertram Fothergill Crosfield, née Cadbury, 47, (24.11.1885 – 8.7.1959), was the daughter-in-law of Gulielma, a Liberal on the Bucks County Council, magistrate.
+Option 2: Mrs Bertram Fothergill Crosfield, née Cadbury, 47, (24.11.1885 – 8.7.1959), the daughter of George Cadbury and his first wife Mary Tylor, was the daughter-in-law of Gulielma, a Liberal on the Bucks County Council, magistrate.
+Eleanor was a member of the London & National Society for Women’s Service, (as were at least 11 others at the dinner), as was a Lady Crosfield.
 Her husband ran the News Chronicle and the London Star.
 She once lived in Grove House Hampstead.
 Not such a high achiever as her mother-in-law Gulielma but she has a link to publishing and is of Lady Rhondda’s generation.
 The Fothergill name is intriguing and it is the same Fothergill family as that of innkeeper John Fothergill on Table 12.
 Her husband Bertram Crosfield’s great great grandmother was one Elizabeth Fothergill, and earlier the Crosfields worked in a grocery business run by one Samuel Fothergill, around the turn of the 18th/19th centuries.

 Option 3: Mrs Hugh Theodore Crosfield (Helen Grace), (1882-1944), c50, a JP in Croydon, the wife of Hugh Theodore Crosfield, Ceylon tea merchant, who was a nephew of Gulielma’s husband.
 Helen and her husband Hugh were killed by a V1 bomb on 15th November 1944 at home.

 Crosfield family